Icetom30/Alt_school/README.md

-This is a project on how to design a landing page from figma.
+A project on how to design a landing page from figma.
 It is focused on applying html elements and semantics while also designing the page using CSS properties and selectors.